Christian Standards Part 3(b): Man's Journey on Earth

 His infinite wisdom, has sent the Lord Jesus (the second person in the Holy Trinity)

-to come as a man to help us direct our love.
+to come as a man in helping us direct our love.
 Furthermore, the Lord Jesus has

 said, “Believe me that I am in the Father, and the Father in me: or else